Doctor Proctor's Fart Powder

 Doctor Proctor's Fart Powder is a series of children's novels by Norwegian author Jo Nesbø, illustrated by Mike Lowery.
-The first novel in the series was Nesbø's first children's book, a contrast from the adult crime novels that he is known for.
+The first novel in the series was Nesbø's first children's book, a contrast from the adult crime novels for which he is known.
 It was originally published in 2007 in Norway and 2010 worldwide.

 The series spawned four sequels.
-The second book in the series, "Bubble in The Bathtub," was published in 2008 in Norway and 2011 worldwide.
-The third book, "Who Cut The Cheese?" (known as "The End of The World.
-Maybe." in Norway) was published in 2010 in Norway and 2012 worldwide.
-The fourth book, "The Magical Fruit" (known as "The Great Gold Robbery" in Norway) was published in 2012 in Norway and 2014 worldwide.
-The fifth book, "Silent (but Deadly) Night" (known as "Can Doctor Proctor Save Christmas?" in Norway) was published in 2017 in Norway and 2018 worldwide.
+The second book in the series, Bubble in the Bathtub, was published in 2008 in Norway and 2011 worldwide.
+The third book, Who Cut The Cheese? (known as The End of The World.
+Maybe. in Norway), was published in 2010 in Norway and 2012 worldwide.
+The fourth book, The Magical Fruit (known as The Great Gold Robbery in Norway), was published in 2012 in Norway and 2014 worldwide.
+The fifth book, Silent (but Deadly) Night (known as Can Doctor Proctor Save Christmas? in Norway), was published in 2017 in Norway and 2018 worldwide.
 On October 16, 2018, a box set of the preceding books was released.

 Premise

 The series is about an eccentric professor in Oslo, Norway who is waiting for his big break.
 He is soon befriended by Nilly, a quirky boy who is his new neighbor and his friend Lisa.
 Most people don't care much for Doctor Proctor's inventions, but Nilly and Lisa become obsessed with his latest invention, a powder which makes the user fart odorless farts.
-Doctor Proctor builds upon this invention and creates the "Fartonaut Powder," a powder that makes the user fart so powerfully they blast off into space.
+Doctor Proctor builds upon this invention and creates the "Fartonaut Powder", a powder that makes the user fart so powerfully they blast off into space.
 Doctor Proctor and the kids team up to deal with threats later in the series such as thieves, evil dictators, and aliens, using the powder and some of Doctor Proctor's other inventions to save the day.